JuanBrachoDev/Milestone-One/README.md

        Provides the user with dynamic images that draw user engagement without hindering navigation.

 -   ### Footer
-       Compacts important information that is easily accessed either by scrolling down, or by clicking the appropiate "Contact Us" button in the navigation bar.
+       Compacts important information like social media links and the copyright disclaimer, that are easily accessed either by scrolling down, or by clicking the appropiate "Contact Us" button in the navigation bar.

 ## Technologies Used